jrterven/KinZ-Matlab/README.md

 ## Installation:
 1. Install the Azure Kinect SDK as described [here](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download)  where it says Microsoft installer.
 For Windows, Download the .exe and follow the steps.
 For Ubuntu use the *sudo apt install* commands shown in the same page.
 2. For Body tracking functionality (optional) you need an NVIDIA GPU and install CUDA.
 Download from [here](https://developer.nvidia.com/cuda-downloads?/).
 3. For Body tracking, install the Azure Kinect Body Tracking SDK.
-Fow Windows, download the msi installer from [here](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download).
+For Windows, download the msi installer from [here](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download).
 For Ubuntu simply run the *sudo apt install* command provided in the webpage.
 4. Before compiling the code for Matlab, make sure the Kinect works correctly using the viewers provided my Microsoft, e.g. *C:\Program Files\Azure Kinect SDK v1.4.1\tools\k4aviewer.exe* and *C:\Program Files\Azure Kinect Body Tracking SDK\tools\k4abt_simple_3d_viewer.exe*.
 In Linux just type *k4aviewer* or *k4abt_simple_3d_viewer* in the terminal.
 5. Once the Kinect is correctly installed, close the viewer, and open Matlab.
 6. In Matlab, set the compiler for C++ as shown [here](https://www.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html).